kovendhan5/Kali-Dockerized/DATA_PERSISTENCE.md

      * User is warned about potential data loss
      * Confirmation is required before deletion

+## Persistence in Optimized Images

+The optimized image variants also support data persistence:

+1. **Standard & Minimal Optimized Images**:
+   - Use the same RDP-based persistence mechanism as the main images
+   - Docker volume is used for the `/home` directory
+   - All user settings and files are preserved across restarts

+2. **Ultra-slim Image**:
+   - Uses a different mechanism due to its VNC-based setup
+   - Still preserves user files in the `/home` directory
+   - Customizations to the Fluxbox window manager are stored in the container

+When switching between different image variants, note that desktop settings may not transfer, but user files in `/home` will be preserved as long as you mount the same volume.

 ## What Gets Preserved

 - All files in the user's home directory